Ali-oss-cell/clink_front_end/DEPLOYMENT_CHECKLIST.md

-# Deployment Checklist
+# Static Website Deployment Checklist

-Use this checklist to ensure your app is ready for DigitalOcean deployment.
+Use this checklist to ensure your app is ready for DigitalOcean static website deployment.

 ## ✅ Pre-Deployment Checklist